dilermando-lima/java-with-gradle-multi-module/README.md

 .
 ├── build.gradle    # all configurations for all modules, projects and dependencies ├── settings.gradle # declaring modules
+├── tasks.gradle    # extra gradle tasks
+├── gradle.properties # settings to be used by gradle on tasks
 |
 |
 ├── deps            # all group of dependencies to be extend in all module